SkinnyPop: History

 By 2012, SkinnyPop was being manufactured in Chicago and distributed to 4,500 retail stores.
-In early 2013, the company partnered with a food industry entrepreneur Jason Cohen to grow sales and distribution.
-That year, SkinnyPop recorded $44 million in sales.
-By August 2014, SkinnyPop was being sold in 25,000 retail stores in the United States as well as internationally.
+In 2013, SkinnyPop partnered with Jason Cohen and recorded $44 million in sales.
+By August 2014, SkinnyPop was being sold in 25,000 retail stores internationally.
 That same year, Friedman and Netzky sold their majority stake in the company to TA Associates for $320 million.
-TA Associates hired Tom Ennis, former president of Oberto Brands, to be the company's CEO and reincorporated SkinnyPop as Amplify Snack Brands.
+TA Associates hired Tom Ennis, former president of Oberto Brands, as the company's CEO and reincorporated SkinnyPop as Amplify Snack Brands.

 Initial public offering and sale to Hershey

 Amplify Snack Brands went public in 2015 with an initial public offering of $18 per share.
 That year, the company's sales were $176.9 million.
 Amplify shares hit a low in January 2016.
 They recovered later that year, but did not reach the initial IPO.
 In 2016, sales grew to $326.9 million.
 In December 2017, Hershey Co. purchased Amplify Snack Brands for $1.6 billion at $12 a share.